shsagir/play-area-sync/docs/object-storage.md

 ### Exceeding the quota

-Please mind that in alignment with all the other APp components the object storage will not be upgraded automatically: when you exceed the Object Storage quota you simply cannot upload more files and need to scale the component in the Dashboard.
+Please mind that in alignment with all the other App Components the Object Storage will not be upgraded automatically: when you exceed the Object Storage quota you simply cannot upload more files and need to scale the component in the Dashboard.
 Again: No downtime, whatsoever.

 ## Accessing the Object Storage